mattbierner/STT-C-Compile-Time-Snake/README.md

 $ clang++ -std=c++1y main.cpp -D COMMAND -o snake ; ./snake
 ```

 Valid commands are UP, DOWN, LEFT, and RIGHT.
-If no command is entered, the snake will go streight.
+If no command is entered, the snake will go straight.
 You can reset to the original state by running `./reset.sh`.